KeigoAlexTanaka/Active-Record-Snack-Attack/README.md

 Now let's update our seeds file so the relations exist.
 We will add a `brand_id` to each snack.
 Run migrations and seeds.

-Again since we are are just playing around, we can drop all the snacks so we can run `Snack.destroy_all` and then `Branding.destroy_all` in the console.
+Again since we are are just playing around, we can drop all the snacks so we can run `Snack.destroy_all` and then `Brand.destroy_all` in the console.

 Now let's run our migration seeds again: `rails db:seed`